nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 :pencil2: In `tvShowRouter`, add a route that has a `:tvShowId` placeholder value to make up the url `http://localhost:3000/tvshow/:tvShowId`.<br/>
 :pencil2: In the function that handles the request, extract the `:tvShowId` value and print it to the console: _"Fetching TV Show with id: {tvShowId}"_.<br/>
 :pencil2: In the same function, call a function on the service: `tvShowService.getById(tvShowId)`.<br/>
-:pencil2: Write the result from calling this function to the response.<br/>
+:pencil2: Write the result (send it with the response.json) from calling this function to the response.<br/>

 Next, we need to implement the `getById(id)` function in the service.